janoujan/P4-lapanthere/README.md

 ## Scenario and requirements

-You work for the La Panthère agency, a large web design agency based in Lyon.
+You work for "La Panthère agency", a large web design agency based in Lyon.
 The company's activity got off to a good start, but today it is losing momentum.
 Yes, the competition is fierce.
 The founder of the company, Sophie, is looking for a solution to restart the activity.
 By typing “Entreprise web design Lyon” on the Internet, she realizes that the agency’s site only appears on the second page of search engines.
 Luckily, one of your colleagues, Martin, told him that you were an SEO specialist.

 Sophie invites you to a meeting to clarify the scope of the mission.
 Here is the report of this meeting.

-Minutes - kick-off meeting "Improving SEO"
+#### Minutes - kick-off meeting "Improving SEO"

   From: Sophie V